Wondering How to Tell When Your Plants Need Watering Using a Pencil? Well, this simple pencil hack is really helpful!

 - Always take a wood-colored pencil.
 The light shade will help to easily identify the moisture level as the outer layer will get dark with more water.

-- The pencil method works best for small to medium size pots.
+- The pencil method works best for plants in small to medium size pots.
 Avoid using it for large containers.

 - Sharpen the pencil at one end.
-It will make the poking easy.
+It will make the poking easier.